 A taxpayer should itemize if total itemized deductions are greater than his or her standard deduction.
+The election to itemize can be made or revoked on a timely-filed, amended return.
 The limitation for high-income taxpayers must be considered when comparing itemized deductions with the standard deduction.